nuejs/nue/packages/nuejs.org/blog/perfect-web-framework/index.md

 ## Motherf**king fast `UX` { #speed }
 [motherfuckingwebsite.com](//motherfuckingwebsite.com/) is a developer meme from **Barry Smith**.
-This plaintext website carries an important message: get rid of the clutter and focus on content and performance.
+This plaintext website carries an important message: Get rid of the clutter and focus on content and performance.

 The lesser-known fact is that you can build a design system that offers the performance levels of MF, and the design standards of Stripe and Linear.

-A perfect web framework gives you exactly that: the fastest possible website with a pixel-perfect design.
+A perfect web framework gives you exactly that: The fastest possible website with a pixel-perfect design.
 A Moterf**king Stripe if you will.

 [.problem]
   Current frameworks resort to [chickenshit minimalism][chicken] — the illusion of minimalism backed by megabytes of cruft.
 For example, the landing page of *create-next-app* uses 42,440 lines (363kb) of JavaScript to print "Hello, World"